Frobenius distributions of low dimensional abelian varieties over finite fields: Introduction

 \subsubsection{Sato--Tate groups}

-The Sato--Tate group of an abelian variety defined over a number field controls the distribution of the Frobenius of the reduction modulo prime ideals, and it is defined via it's $\ell$-adic Galois representation (see \cite[Section 3.2]{sutherland2013sato}).
+The Sato--Tate group of an abelian variety defined over a number field controls the distribution of the Frobenius of the reduction modulo prime ideals, and it is defined via its $\ell$-adic Galois representation (see \cite[Section 3.2]{sutherland2013sato}).
 The Serre--Frobenius group can also be defined via $\ell$-adic representations in an analogous way: it is conjugate to a maximal compact subgroup of the image of Galois representation $\rho_{A,\ell} \colon \Gal(\overline{\FF}_q/\FF_q) \to \Aut(V_\ell A)\otimes \CC$, where $V_{\ell}A$ is the $\ell$-adic Tate vector space.
 Therefore it is natural to expect that the Sato--Tate and the Serre--Frobenius group are related to each other.
 The following observations support this claim: \begin{itemize}[leftmargin=*] \item Assuming standard conjectures, the connected component of the identity of the Sato--Tate group can be recovered from knowing the Frobenius polynomial at two suitably chosen primes (\cite[Theorem 1.6]{zywina-monodromy}). \item Several abelian Sato--Tate groups (see \cite{fite_kedlaya_rotger_sutherland_2012, fite2023satotate}) appear as Serre--Frobenius groups of abelian varieties over finite fields.
-The ones with maximal angle rank are: \begin{itemize} \item $\UU(1)$ is the Sato--Tate group of an elliptic curve with complex multiplication over any number field that contains the CM field (see \href{https://www.lmfdb.org/SatoTateGroup/1.2.B.1.1a}{\texttt{1.2.B.1.1a}}).
-It is also the Serre--Frobenius group of any ordinary elliptic curve (see Figure \ref{fig:ordinary-ec}), and the $a_1$-moments coincide. \item $\UU(1)^2$ is the Sato--Tate group of weight 1 and degree 4 (see \href{https://www.lmfdb.org/SatoTateGroup/1.4.D.1.1a}{\texttt{1.4.D.1.1a}}).
-It is also the Serre--Frobenius group of an abelian surface with maximal angle rank (see Figure \ref{fig:hist-simple-ao}), and the $a_1$-moments coincide. \item $\UU(1)^3$ is the Sato--Tate group of weight 1 and degree 6 (see \href{https://www.lmfdb.org/SatoTateGroup/1.6.H.1.1a}{\texttt{1.6.H.1.1a}}).
-It is also the Serre-Frobenius group of abelian threefolds with maximal angle rank (see Figure \ref{fig:hist-simple-ord-X}), and the $a_1$-moments coincide. \end{itemize} \end{itemize} This is not unexpected, since $\UU(1)^g$ embeds into $\mathrm{USp}_{2g}(\CC)$ and composition with the trace map gives the normalized traces $(x_r)_{r=1}^\infty$.
+The ones with maximal angle rank are as below. \begin{itemize} \item $\UU(1)$ is the Sato--Tate group of an elliptic curve with complex multiplication over any number field that contains the CM field (see \href{https://www.lmfdb.org/SatoTateGroup/1.2.B.1.1a}{\texttt{1.2.B.1.1a}}).
+It is also the Serre--Frobenius group of any ordinary elliptic curve (see \Cref{fig:ordinary-ec}), and the $a_1$-moments coincide. \item $\UU(1)^2$ is the Sato--Tate group of weight 1 and degree 4 (see \href{https://www.lmfdb.org/SatoTateGroup/1.4.D.1.1a}{\texttt{1.4.D.1.1a}}).
+It is also the Serre--Frobenius group of an abelian surface with maximal angle rank (see \Cref{fig:simple-ord-S}), and the $a_1$-moments coincide. \item $\UU(1)^3$ is the Sato--Tate group of weight 1 and degree 6 (see \href{https://www.lmfdb.org/SatoTateGroup/1.6.H.1.1a}{\texttt{1.6.H.1.1a}}).
+It is also the Serre-Frobenius group of abelian threefolds with maximal angle rank (see \Cref{fig:hist-simple-ord-X}), and the $a_1$-moments coincide. \end{itemize} \end{itemize}